systematic-magic/AgingPubMed/editorials_html.rst

 2. Author list
 --------------

 2.1.
+The number of authors is limited to three.

+2.2.
 Check that all author names in author list are separated by commas (,).
 No other separators allowed.

-2.2.
+2.3.
 Check that there is no period (or any other punctuation mark) after the last author name.

 .. image:: /_static/html_author_list_separ.png
    :alt: Author list separators